hashicorp/cap/CONTRIBUTING.md

    correct changelog sub-section.
 1. You've followed the above guidelines for contributing to CAP.

 Once you open your PR, please allow us a couple of days to comment, request changes, or approve your PR.
+Once a PR is created, please do not rebase your PR branch, since rebasing would make it more difficult to review requested PR changes.
+Accepted PR commits will be squashed into a single commit when they are merged.

 Thank you for your contribution!

 ## Changelog